 Examples of Economic Losses due to Ecosystem Collapse

-Ecosystems that break down affects various things in many areas, such as gardening and fishing.
+Ecosystems that break down affect various things in many areas, such as gardening and fishing.
 These issues get worse when habitats are destroyed, fishing towns are overfished, and soil is messed up.

 This hurts fishing towns, farms, and tourists.
-Such as, fishing and tourism both lose money when fish numbers drop or coral reefs die.
+For example, fishing and tourism both lose money when fish numbers drop or coral reefs die.
 Less food from fields and fewer jobs in the country are also caused by soil erosion.

 Sustainable Business Opportunities